 Leslie also serves on the Committee for a Qualified Judiciary, a non-partisan, non-profit organization that promotes a competent, fair, and impartial justice system in Dallas County.
 In addition to her service to the bar, Leslie also served, for several years, on the Dallas Area Regional Advisory Council for the Make-A-Wish Foundation of North Texas.

-For the last three consecutive years, Super Lawyers named Leslie a Rising Star, an honor that is entirely peer-nominated and reviewed.
+For the last four consecutive years, Super Lawyers by Thomson Reuters named Leslie a Rising Star, an honor that is entirely peer-nominated and reviewed.

 In 2018, Leslie was named as one of D Magazine’s Best Lawyers Under 40.

-- Seeing the Forest and the Trees: How Young Trial Lawyers Helped Win Major Jury Verdicts While Maintaining Caseloads, Dallas Association of Young Lawyers
+- Seeing the Forest and the Trees: How Young Trial Lawyers Helped Win Major Jury Verdicts While Maintaining Caseloads, Dallas Association of Young Lawyers, 2015

 - Recognized in 10 Million Dollar Club, by Texas Lawyer, for 2 Verdicts in 2014